NMBVM Information Updates

 SHELTERING PROVIDERS CONTINUING EDUCATION REQUIREMENT

 The Board of Veterinary Medicine is developing teaching materials for continuing education for Euthanasia Technicians and Euthanasia Instructors; therefore, the requirement for the 2018-2019 licensing year is waived until the materials are approved and classes are available.
+Continuing education hours accrued during the period of waiver will be carried forward to the 2019 renewal year.
 If you have questions, contact the Board’s Executive Director.

 HAZARDOUS DRUGS – HANDLING IN HEALTHCARE SETTINGS